Hespian/ParFastKer/README.md

 Hespe, Demian, Christian Schulz, and Darren Strash.
 "Scalable kernelization for maximum independent sets."
 2018 Proceedings of the Twentieth Workshop on Algorithm Engineering and Experiments (ALENEX).
 Society for Industrial and Applied Mathematics, 2018.

-It was not written for production use but if you want to use it to reduce a graph quickly or run benchmarks for your own, the following instructions should help with that.

 ## Installation